Monday, 11 May 2020

 Sunday 20th August 2017

-It was a beautiful Sunday morning as I left the Hotel Sabina after a light breakfast; in full anticipation of a tremendous day out including two top flight matches.
-However, before the live action I intended to see three more lower league venues.
+It was a beautiful Sunday morning as I left the Hotel Sabina after a light breakfast, in full anticipation of a tremendous day out, including two top-flight matches.
+However, before the live action, I intended to see three more lower league venues.

 The stadium was named after Belgium's most successful football manager and looked very neat and tidy.
 I got a glimpse of the far side with its grandstand through the fence, but I really wanted a better view than that.

 My luck was in, as the gate was unlocked to enter under the stand.
 Music was playing from the bar upstairs.
-Fearing a complication in language I took my photos while staying in the shadow of the building.
+Fearing a complication in language, I took my photos while staying in the shadow of the building.

 The pitch had hard standing all the way around.
 The stand covered most of the seats, although there were extensions in the open at either side.
-The bar area had a veranda and drinks umbrellas.
+The bar area had a veranda and drink umbrellas.
 It looked like somewhere I'd have certainly occupied if attending a game!

-Once I'd taken my required snaps I headed back.
+Once I'd taken my required snaps, I headed back.
 A gent leaned over the balcony to enquire what I was doing.
 The universal hand signal of taking photos with some pidgin French seemed to satisfy him as he went back to his tidying.

 I headed down to Boulevard Louis Schmidt to catch a tram from the Arsenal stop to Etterbeek Gare, from where I headed south towards Ixelles for my next venue.